-The following is an attempt to compile a short list for the 20 or so countries and/or peoples I study (Assyrians, Kurds, and Roma have no countries) – covering the Greater Balkans, Anatolia and the Levant.
+The following is an attempt to compile a short list for the 20 or so countries and/or peoples I study (Assyrians, Kurds, and Roma have no sovereign territory) – covering the Greater Balkans, Anatolia and the Levant.
 I’m showing the list as partial and incomplete because that’s the state of my research.
 It will slowly be filled out.
-To qualify for the list I consult the written opinions of qualified authorities, and verify their current status with YouTube examples proving that the dance is what I call a Living Dance (see DANCE>3a.
-LIVING DANCES).
-Details of each dance listed will be found under the same heading – DANCE>3a.
-LIVING DANCES.
+To qualify for the list I consult the written opinions of qualified authorities, and verify their current status with YouTube examples proving that the dance is what I call a Living Dance.
+Dances with colored lettering contain links to the posting and may be clicked; you will be taken directly to the article.
 I welcome your suggestions and comments.

 LEVANT – Iraq, Jordan, Lebanon, Palestine, Syria – Dabke (Debka)